blackarm-international/rack_json_blender/README.md

 2 - facing +Y<br/>
 3 - facing -X<br/>
 <br/>
-all of the xyz coordinates in the json and servicenow tables are in blender format for ease of use
+all of the xyz coordinates in the json and servicenow tables are in blender format for ease of useREADME.md